wh6av/md380-radio/README.md

 1 - Please run options 1, 2, 3 and 4 in order.
 This is to ensure your RPi is up to date with it's own software.
 It will also install all pre-requisite files needed to be installed to run md380-tools.
 Option 4 is to install md380tools.

-2 - Run option 5 to update radio firmware to hacked firmware.
+2 - Run option 5 to update MD380/MD390 radio (NON-GPS) firmware to hacked firmware.

+OR
+    Run option 6 to update MD380G/MD390G radio (GPS) firmware to hacked firmware.

-3 - Run option 6 to install and/or update DMR ID database to your radio.
+3 - Run option 7 to install and/or update DMR ID database to your radio.

 That's it to flashing firmware and installing and/or updating DMR ID database.